DianaCarrera/rvclass/README.md

 The flexibility of the R-vine copula lies in the fact that pair-copulas of different families can be combined in the same graph.
 This property can be exploited to solve classification problems where the type of bivariate interactions show a great variability.

-We have applied R-vine classifiers in two real-world classification problems: The mind Reading and dune classification Problem (MRP and DCP respectively) reaching good classification results in both cases.
+We have applied R-vine classifiers to two real-world classification problems: The mind Reading[2,1] and dune classification Problem[2] (MRP and DCP respectively) reaching good classification results in both cases.

 We have tested this package with a maximum of 408 variables and 5 classes.
-In general, there is no restrictions for increasing the number of classes and variables, although we have not tried this yet.
+In general, there are no restrictions for increasing the number of classes and variables, although we have not tried this yet.

+[1]Huttunen, H.,Manninen, T., Kauppi, J.-P., Tohka, J.: Mind reading with regularized multinomial logistic regression.
+Mach.
+Vis.
+Appl.
+24(6), 1311–1325 (2013).

+[2]Klami, A., Ramkumar, P., Virtanen, S., Parkkonen, L., Hari, R., Kaski, S.: ICANN/PASCAL2 challenge: MEG mind reading.
+Overview and results.
+In: Klami, A. (ed.)
+Proceedings of ICANN/PASCAL2 Challenge: MEG Mind Reading, Aalto University Publication series SCIENCE + TECHNOLOGY, pp. 3–19.
+Aalto University (2011).

+[3]Lourenço Bandeira, Jorge S. Marques, Jose Saraiva, and Pedro Pina.
+Advances in automated detection of sand dunes on Mars.
+Earth Surface Processes and Landforms, 38(3):275–283, 2013.

 ## Installation Instructions